 So it’s quite special to see them and one of the best places to encounter Pottok is on the train journey to the summit of La Rhune.
 They’re semi-wild and a bit shy, but they live and roam in herds of 10-30 horses.
 Unbothered by the train, they come quite close to the track while grazing on grass and wild flowers.
 Their small chubby bodies make them forever look like a pony.

 Aside from the Pottok, you’re also likely to see manech sheep grazing on the mountainside.
 They’re the breed of sheep milked to make the AOC Basque cheese Ossau-Iraty.
 And keep your eye peeled for the vultures that like to circle overhead.

 The top is a bit touristy with a cafe and shop selling tourist trinkets, but you have enough time to walk around taking in the view before the train departs back down to Sare.
 There’s a monument to commemorate Empress Eugenie climbing to the top in 1859.

 If there’s enough time and the weather is good, there are hiking trails that lead past the Pottok ponies and to the summit.
-It takes around 4 hours and 30 minutes round trip to hike La Rhune.
+It takes around 4 hours and 30 minutes round trip when hiking Basque Country to La Rhune.
 You can also take the train one-way, either first hiking up and catching the train back down or taking the train up and hiking back down.